deflexable/mongodb-middleware-utils/README.md

 # mongodb-middleware-utils

-mongodb-middleware-utils provides a comprehensive solution for enhancing MongoDB collections with full-text indexing capabilities and offers a convenient way to retrieve random documents.
-Whether you're building a search-intensive application or need a way to fetch diverse data for testing locally or on-premise, this streamlines these processes for MongoDB users using the [community version](https://www.mongodb.com/try/download/community)
+mongodb-middleware-utils provides a work around solution for enhancing MongoDB collections with full-text indexing capabilities and offers a convenient way to retrieve random documents.
+Whether you're building a search-intensive application or need a way to fetch diverse data for testing locally or on-premise, this streamlines these processes for MongoDB users using the [community version](https://www.mongodb.com/try/download/community).

 ## Key Advantages

 - MongoDB [community version](https://www.mongodb.com/try/download/community) provides a text search feature but it operates on a word-by-word basis using the "or operator" and doesn't support searching word by prefixes.
 It also can't perform text search on a particular field.
 This limitation inspired the creation of this repository, offering an enhanced and versatile solution for text-based queries.

 - Elevate your random document retrieval experience with our enhanced solution, addressing limitations found in MongoDB's $sample stage.
 Enjoy precise counts, elimination of duplicates documents, and providing a truly random and distinct set of documents.

+- Zero dependency

 ## Installation